strawni27/personal-project-page/projects.md

 # Project 1: Wine Quality Analysis Using Machine Learning Techniques

+Completed 06/09/2025

 This project was one that I did as the final project for ST 599: Topics in Machine Learning.
-In it, I use machine learning techniques to analyze wine quality samples from 2008.
+In it, I discuss theory behind machine learning regression techniques, then implement those to analyze wine quality data.

 - [Read the PDF Report](wine-project/final_project.pdf)
 - [View R Code](wine-project/final_project.Rmd)